buildtesters/buildtest/docs/index.rst

 ==========

 `buildtest <https://github.com/buildtesters/buildtest>`_  is
-a testing framework designed for HPC Software Stack Testing that is compatible with Lmod module system. buildtest provides a set of YAML keys to write test configuration (YAML) that buildtest translates into complex test scripts.
-This allows users to focus on writing test configuration with minimal knowledge of the underlying system.
-Test configuration are reusable between HPC sites with the goal of sharing tests between the HPC community.
+a testing framework designed to automate testing on any Linux systems including HPC clusters, workstation, or laptop. buildtest provides several json-schemas that define how to write your test-configuration (YAML) also known as **Buildspecs** that buildtest translates into a shell script.

 For more details on buildtest check :ref:`summary_of_buildtest`